ml-archive/nodes-php-nemid/README.md

 ### The library supports:
   - Preparing the parameters for the applet
-  - Checking the returned signature and the certificate chain
+  - Validate the returned signature and the certificate chain
+  - Extract Name and PID
-  - Matching PID to CPR
+  - Matching PID to CPR SOAP webservice

 This is a rewrite of an original library for an older version of the applet in java Original library can be found: https://code.google.com/p/nemid-php/